 I’ve been in the business of building impact-driven initiatives and Social Enterprises for the last seven years, and I have personally bootstrapped hundreds of thousands in external funding for projects.
 Alongside all of the funding opportunities, I’ve also taken out business loans to help further fund my ideas and support my business and team during the pandemic.
 So as you can imagine, the past two years have been really tough keeping things afloat.

 This upcoming year, I am determined to be debt-free and achieve financial freedom, personally and professionally.
 This consists of paying off all my debt, creating emergency savings and starting the early foundations of investing.
 To make this a reality and accomplish this goal within the year, I’ve decided to accept a lucrative short-term contract gig with a large firm that pays me more regularly.
-This new contract allows me to devote specific funds to pay off my debt while also building my business and, frankly, breathe a bit.
+This new contract allows me to devote specific funds to pay off my debt while also building my business and, frankly, breathing a bit.

-I see taking this short-term contract as my side-hustle, one which allows me to make the right decisions when it comes to my business, rather than compromising for financial reasons.
+I see taking this short-term contract as my side hustle, one which allows me to make the right decisions when it comes to my business, rather than compromising for financial reasons.
 I’ve always told myself that entrepreneurship is about starting a business—when really it’s more a mindset and a spirit that I take with me in whatever I do.

 Robb Engen: Building Slowly

-I’m a big fan of goal setting and for keeping things simple.
+I’m a big fan of goal setting and keeping things simple.
 When it comes to my financial goals for the New Year, there’s no need to deviate from a plan that’s already working well.

 Money is finite and must include trade-offs.
 We can’t afford to do everything and that’s why I prioritize my goals to get the most out of my money and my enjoyment of life.